-- Support Governor Cuomo's proposed \$10 million increase for the Empire State After-School Program, providing 6,250 more students across the state with access to afterschool programs. - Maintain \$200 million in existing community school funding, support the additional \$50 million in Community Schools Aid, and add an additional \$100 million in a new Community Schools Categorical Aid to adequately fund and sustain community schools statewide.
-Increase the \$1.2 million investment in Community Schools Technical Assistance Centers (TACs) by \$650,000 for a total of \$1.765 million. - Invest \$1.2 million in the acquisition of a data system for tracking participant outcomes from expanded learning opportunities (ELOs). - Invest 25% of any revenue secured through the legalization of adult use marijuana in afterschool programs.
+- Support Governor Cuomo's proposed \$10 million increase for the Empire State After-School Program, and amend the Executive Budget language to stipulate an increase of the per student rate from \$1,600 to \$2,320 to account for the minimum wage increase. - Maintain \$250 million in existing community school funding, support the additional \$50 million in Community Schools Aid, and add an additional \$100 million in a new Community Schools Categorical Aid to adequately fund and sustain community schools statewide.
+Increase the \$1.2 million investment in Community Schools Technical Assistance Centers (TACs) by \$650,000 for a total of \$1.85 million. - Invest 25% of any revenue secured through the legalization of adult use marijuana in afterschool programs.